{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Constructions of perfectoid towers

 \subsection{Perfectoid towers arising from quotients by squarefree monomial ideals with $p$-torsion elements}

 We construct an example of perfectoid towers that have $p$-torsion elements.
-This example is similar notion to Stanley-Reisner rings in mixed characteristic introduced by Olivia Strahan.
+This example is similar to the notion of Stanley--Reisner rings in mixed characteristic introduced by Olivia Strahan.
 See \cite{Str25}.
 Before constructing such perfectoid towers, let us organize certain properties of monomial ideals with respect to regular system of parameters in regular local rings.

 \begin{definition} Let $(R,\fm,k)$ be a regular local ring and let $\underline{x} := x_1, \ldots, x_d$ be a regular system of parameters of $R$.
 Then any product $\mathbf{x} := x_1^{a_1}\cdots x_d^{a_d} \in R$ is called a \textit{monomial} of $R$.
 Moreover, a monomial $\mathbf{x} := x_1^{a_1}\cdots x_d^{a_d}$ is called \textit{squarefree} if $a_i \in \{ 0,1\}$ for any $1 \leq i \leq d$. \end{definition}